Pete Bethune: Stabbing in Brazil

-On 22 November 2017, Bethune was brutally attacked by two men wielding knives in the Brazilian town of Santander.
+On 22 November 2017, Bethune was attacked by two men wielding knives in the Brazilian town of Santander.
 In a fight lasting several minutes, Bethune was stabbed in the chest, and the assailants eventually ran off.
-Bethune went back to his Hotel in Macapá where he covered the chest wound with bandages.
+Bethune went back to his hotel in Macapá where he covered the chest wound with bandages.
 He then travelled to Macapá Hospital where he was treated in the emergency ward.
 His wound was stitched up by Doctor Aldiene Pena, and he was released the same day.
 Bethune had been in the area following the illegal pet trade.
 His team had started its investigation some three months earlier in the Peruvian town of Iquitos in the upper reaches of the Amazon basin.
 Bethune says they stumbled into a wildlife smuggling operation, and over the subsequent months, followed the trail all the way to Macapá in Brazil.
 According to Bethune, if you are smuggling wildlife out of the Amazon, this is the city you take it through.
 He believes that as airports have improved security, boats have become increasingly used in the transport of illicit goods, including protected wildlife, out of the Amazon.

 There were a number of similarities between the stabbing of Bethune in Santander, and the murder of Sir Peter Blake, a few kilometers away in Macapá.
 Both were Kiwi conservationists working on illegal activities in the Amazon, and both were attacked by armed men.
 This is explored in the 2021 documentary Garden of Evil, which traces the background to both attacks.
-In the case of Blake, the mystery remains was it a robbery gone wrong, or was it a premeditated murder?
+In the case of Blake, the mystery remains: was it a robbery gone wrong, or was it a premeditated murder?
 Similarly in the attack on Captain Bethune, police concluded it may have been a premeditated hit, but the evidence was inconclusive.
 In 2019, Bethune travelled back to Macapa with the Garden of Evil film crew where he retraced his steps.
 He also visited Doctor Pena, who had treated him in Macapá Hospital.

+MY Modoc

-MY ModocMY Modoc was originally launched in 1944 as an ocean going auxiliary tug with the designation USS Bagaduce (ATA-194).
+MY Modoc was originally launched in 1944 as an ocean going auxiliary tug with the designation USS Bagaduce (ATA-194).
 In 1959 she was transferred to the USCG, and renamed USCGC Modoc (WMEC-194).
 She was subsequently decommissioned in 1979.
 In 2019, Bethune's NGO Earthrace Conservation purchased the Modoc and converted her to a conservation ship, complete with a 4.7m Zodiac, 7.4m Willard RIB, 7m Barge, and a Schiebel S100 Camcopter UAV.
 In 2019 Bethune and his team refitted the ship in Ensenada (Mexico) to accommodate the new assets.
 One of the major changes involved converting the upper deck into a flight deck to accommodate the Schiebel S-100 UAV.
 In 2020 the ship arrived in Costa Rica where she now serves as Bethune and his team's "Base of Operations".
 The ship and crew provide support services to SINAC, the government environmental agency responsible for protecting national parks.
 The team patrols with SINAC Rangers in both marine and terrestrial national parks along the Pacific Coast.